-In the 2017 ORSA, the reverse stress test assumed the following events happen simultaneously:
+In the 2018/19 ORSA, the reverse stress test assumed the following events happen simultaneously:

-- A terrorist event in which an insured vehicle is packed with explosives and driven at speed into groups of people and into a high value structure such as an office block, tunnel or bridge causing significant property damage, severe personal injury and loss of life. - 2.
+- 1. A rail disaster (similar to the Selby rail crash) in which an insured vehicle collides with a passenger train causing it to derail resulting in severe personal injury and loss of life, as well as damage to property and interruption to services. - 2.
 A major reduction in asset values of 10% caused by rising interest rates which result in depressed bond, equity and property prices. - 3.
 Overseas catastrophe impacting multiple international reinsurers to which AICL has exposure resulting in reduction in reinsurance recoveries of 25%.

 The result of the above test is to leave AICL in an insolvent position.
-It's shareholder would then need to decide on one of two courses of action:
+Its shareholder would then need to decide on one of two courses of action: